 No legal advice is provided on accounting matters.

 The specific measures relating to securitisation are (each as amended, as applicable):

 See 4.4 Periodic Reporting.

-The CB Notification must be submitted in the manner set out on the CBI's Securitisation Regulation webpage.
+The CBI Notification must be submitted in the manner set out on the CBI’s Securitisation Regulation webpage.
 Firms supervised/regulated by the CBI must use their pre-existing channels of communication.
-SPEs subject to the CBI's financial vehicle corporation (FVC) registration regime must use the channels prescribed for that regime, and other in-scope entities must notify via email to firstname.lastname@example.org.
+SPEs subject to the CBI’s financial vehicle corporation (FVC) registration regime must use the channels prescribed for that regime, and other in-scope entities must notify via email to firstname.lastname@example.org.

 FVC Regulation and Section 18 CBA 1971

-See the "FVC Regulation and Section 18 CBA 1971" section of4.4 Periodic Reporting.
+See the “FVC Regulation and Section 18 CBA 1971” section of 4.4 Periodic Reporting.

 In addition to the specific disclosure regime, regard must be had to the general regime for issue of securities.
-Key measures include the following (each as amended as applicable):
+Key measures include the following (each as amended, as applicable):

-An issuer seeking to list debt securities on a regulated market or offer securities to the public must publish a prospectus and have it approved by the appropriate NCA – the CBI in Ireland.
+An Irish issuer seeking to list debt securities on a regulated market or offer securities to the public must publish a prospectus and have it approved by the appropriate NCA – the CBI in Ireland.
 A number of exemptions exist, including for debt securities where the offer:

 A prospectus must contain the necessary information which is material to an investor for making an informed assessment of:

 Risk factors in a prospectus must be specific to the issuer or securities, and material to making an informed investment decision.
-Detailed requirements are contained in Commission Delegated Regulation (2019/979) and Commission Delegated Regulation (2019/980), each as amended.
+Detailed requirements are contained in Commission Delegated Regulation (2019/979) and Commission Delegated Regulation (2019/980) (each as amended).

 Market Abuse Regime